kankankankankankan/github-trending/README.md

 ## Javascript

+* 【2024-02-01】[toolkit-for-ynab / toolkit-for-ynab](https://github.com/toolkit-for-ynab/toolkit-for-ynab) - A general purpose YNAB enhancing browser extension for Chrome and Firefox.
+Have it your way!
+* 【2024-02-01】[expo / examples](https://github.com/expo/examples) - Example projects that demonstrate how to use Expo APIs and integrate Expo with other popular tools
 * 【2024-01-29】[amin4139 / share_file](https://github.com/amin4139/share_file) -
 * 【2024-01-29】[aymene69 / stremio-jackett](https://github.com/aymene69/stremio-jackett) - Elevate your Stremio experience with seamless access to Jackett torrent links, effortlessly fetching torrents for your selected movies within the Stremio interface.
 * 【2024-01-29】[lencx / Noi](https://github.com/lencx/Noi) - 🦄 AI + Tools + Plugins + Community